anakic/querystorm-docs/docs/Automation/Automation_with_SQL.md

 In general, functions fetch or calculate values while commands change things (e.g. save data to a database, write data into Excel tables).

-In the example at the beginning of this page, we were fetching data based on some parameter.
+In the example at the beginning of this page, we were fetching data based on a parameter.
 Conceptually, this looks more like it should be a function than a command.
 However, a function cannot return the body of a table, it can only return data to a cell or a range.
 If we want to write the resulting data to an Excel table, we need to use a command with an output directive (e.g. `{@someTable}`).

-On the the other hand, if the script was **updating database data** rather than simply selecting data from it, a command would certainly be the appropriate choice.
+On the other hand, if the script was **updating database data** rather than simply selecting data from it, a command would certainly be the appropriate choice.

 An important distinction between commands and functions is that commands reset Excel's Undo/Redo stack when they modify data in the workbook, while functions do not.
 This is a technical limitation in Excel.